The Honourable Mr. Justice M. Kaufman

 My involvement with Legal Aid Manitoba began as an articling student and later I returned as Staff Attorney for 10 years.
 My responsibilities as Duty Counsel for court sittings in isolated communities led to unusual experiences, such as interviewing young people and writing notes outdoors, on the hood of a car, flying in a float plane, helicopter, a small four-seater bush plane, being stranded for over two days during a snowstorm, living at a nursing station, seeing polar bears in Churchill and more.

-—The Honourable Madame Justice Léa Duval, Court of Queen’s Bench
+—The Honourable Madame Justice Léa Duval, Court of King’s Bench

 I was able to help a single mother avoid eviction.